ngominhhaibk/Quick_Draw/README.md

 ## Introduction
-Here is my python source code for QuickDraw - an online game developed by google. with my code, you could:
-Run an app which you could draw in front of a camera
+Here is my python source code for QuickDraw - an online game developed by google.
+With my code, you could run an app which you could draw in front of a camera

-## Camera app
+## Run app
 ```
 python mediapipe_app.py
 ```